VincentJ711/local-elastic-docker/README.md

 - `start_containers(verbose?: boolean[false])` starts all containers this package has made.

 - `stop_containers(verbose?: boolean[false])` stops all containers this package has made.

+## supported versions of Elasticsearch/Kibana
+Currently, 5.x and 6.x should work.
+When future major versions are released, i'll do my best to keep up to date.

 ## additional notes
 - if you're new to Docker, make sure you stop or delete the containers this package creates when you're not using them.
 You don't want these containers eating up your ram/cpu.
 To do this, execute a `docker ps -a` and get the container names you created and then `docker stop <name1> <name2>` or `docker rm -f <name1> <name2>` or you can just use the appropriate method on `led.helpers`.